whoward/docs/markdown/reference/sauce-connect.md

 </ul>
 2. Unzip (or untar).
 3. Open a command prompt.
-4. Make sure port 443 can be opened for outbound connections (or, configure Sauce Connect with a proxy that can reach saucelabs.com, using the `--proxy` or `--pac` [command line options][1]).
+4. Make sure port 443 can be opened for outbound connections (or, configure Sauce Connect with a proxy that can reach saucelabs.com, using the `--proxy` or `--pac` [command line options](#advanced-configuration)).
 5. Go to the install directory and start sc:

 ```bash